lengfeld/blockdiff/README.md

   patch file, you can also not trust the cryptographic checksum in the patch file.
 The final target file must be verified another external tool.
 * Special cases, source or target file has zero length, are handled.
-* Using the wrong source file in `blockdiff patch` is handled gracefully.
+* Using the wrong source file/device in `blockdiff patch` is handled gracefully.
 Every source block is checked by CRC32.
 This catches simple human errors.
+* Using a block device as the source file and target file in `blockdiff patch` is supported.
+You can write the produced disk image directly to the device.

 Limitations (Or *Keep in mind*):